-What Can Fine Needle Aspiration Biopsy
+What Can Fine Needle Aspiration Biopsy Diagnose?

-A blind fine needle aspiration is a biopsy performed without imaging to guide it.
-This technique is most often used after a patient has had a chest x-ray to confirm that there is a pleural effusion, or a lot of fluid buildup in the pleura.
-Guidance is not needed to use a needle to extract some of the fluid for examination.
-This procedure is not perfectly accurate in diagnosing mesothelioma, but it may rule it out.
+Doctors may use a fine needle biopsy after a patient has had a chest x-ray to confirm a pleural effusion (fluid build-up in the pleura).
+The needle doesn’t need to be guided to extract fluid for examination.
+This procedure is not perfectly accurate in diagnosing mesothelioma.

 Fine Needle Aspiration of the Lymph Nodes to Diagnose Mesothelioma

-Although pleural mesothelioma is cancer of the pleura, testing tissue in the lymph nodes using a fine needle aspiration has been proven to be a more accurate way to make a diagnosis for some patients.
-This may be because the cancer has spread from the pleura to the lymph nodes where the cells are easier to detect.
+Although pleural mesothelioma is cancer of the pleura, testing tissue in the lymph nodes will give a more accurate diagnosis for some patients.
+This may be because the cancer has spread from the pleura to the lymph nodes, where cancer cells are easier to detect.

 After the Biopsy

-Fine needle aspiration is a useful technique for diagnosing mesothelioma, but it isn’t perfect.
-Cancer cannot necessarily be definitively diagnosed or ruled out using this technique, which is why diagnostic strategies typically include a number of steps and several procedures for the greatest accuracy.Get Your FREE Mesothelioma Packet
+Fine needle aspiration biopsy for mesothelioma is useful for diagnosis, but this method is not perfect.
+Cancer cannot be definitively diagnosed or ruled out using this technique.
+This is why diagnostic strategies typically include several procedures for the greatest accuracy.Get Your FREE Mesothelioma Packet